 Using alcohol in Pagan rituals is nothing new and dates back several thousand years.
 Alcohol for ritualistic purposes in Wicca today connects us with the ancient traditions of the past.
 Some feel that alcoholic drinks celebrate our ancestors and remind us of the origination of that drink.

 Alcohol and fruit and vegetable juices are a great way to connect with the harvest.
 Wine, beer, cider, and juices are made from harvested crops.
-It’s a way to honor the harvest cycle of life and death and the deities which make it possible.
+It’s a way to honour the harvest cycle of life and death and the deities which make it possible.

 Many Wiccans enjoy the creational complexity of alcoholic beverages, since they have been made by the process of fermentation.
 Alcohol is made by the activity of yeast consuming sugars, which converts the sugars into alcohol.
 The creation process is dynamic and alive in a sense, and some like incorporating the complexity into their magickal environment.

-Finally, alcohol can be used to honor specific deities in particular such as Dionysus/Bacchus, Maeve, Mbaba Mwana Waresa (African goddess), and Ninkasi (Sumerian goddess).
+Finally, alcohol can be used to honour specific deities in particular such as Dionysus/Bacchus, Maeve, Mbaba Mwana Waresa (African goddess), and Ninkasi (Sumerian goddess).
 These deities represent myths in which drinking or brewing is a component.
 As a result, alcohol can be a way to connect with the deity within a ritual.

 Cakes and Ale